 Module name Master's thesis (M.Sc.
 Chemistry)

-Abbreviation ММТ
+Abbrev viation ММТ

-Interval of offer By appoint- ment Duration 6 months (regular com- pletion time of the Master's thesis) Semester of study 4 Credits 30 Curriculum assignment M. Sc.
+Interva offer By app ment Duration 6 months (regular com- pletion time of the Master's thesis) Semester of study 4 Credits 30 Curriculum assignment M. Sc.
 Chemistry Subject: AC or OC Major subject: M. M. Subject: PC or TC Major subject: E. T.

-Module e struc ture
+Module e struc cture

-No. Course СР
+No. Cours se СР

-1 Master's thesis 25 25
+1 Maste er's thesis 25

-2 Master's thesis defense 5 5
+2 Maste er's thesis defens se 5

 Total 30

 Person responsible for the module Dean of Studies

 Lecturer(s) Supervisor of the Master's thesis according to the examina- tion regulations

-Language English, German
+Langua age English, German

 Requirements according to examination regulations In addition to §18 of the examination regulations, the follow- ing requirements of §21(3) must be met: - acquisition of 70 credit points - successful completion of all laboratory courses

-Recommended require- ments None
+Recom ments nmend ed require- None

 Coursework / module ex- amination / partial assess- ments Thesis (usually max.
 60 DIN A4 pages); department-public disputation with lecture and discussion.
 Possibility of repetition according to examination regulations.

-Learning objectives The students learn to structure an experimental or theoretical task of appropriate scope from the field of chemistry within a specified period of time and to work on it independently under scientific aspects on the basis of known procedures within the specified period of time and to present it in written form in an appropriate manner from a scientific point of view.
-Within the disputation, the students are able to show that they can present the project they have carried out themselves in context of the current knowledge, justify the chosen approaches and defend the thesis in a scientific discussion. within a tly un- es written of view. that em- chosen
+Learning objectives task of appropri specified period der scientific as within the spec form in an appri Within the dispu- they can present selves in conte iate scope f d of time and spects on the ified period opriate man utation, the nt the project xt of the cur ture an experimental or the rom the field of chemistry d to work on it independen e basis of known procedur of time and to present it in oner from a scientific point students are able to show ct they have carried out the rent knowledge, justify the e thesis in a scientific discu within a tly un- es written of view. that em- chosen

-Learning outcomes and competencies By successfully completing this module, students will be able to, use the acquired theoretical knowledge of chemistry and its neighbouring disciplines to develop strategies for solving practical problems. comprehensively research and structure scientific literature on a given topic. plan and carry out a scientific work under guidance and document it according to the "rules of good scientific practice". prepare experiments and carry them out responsibly in compliance with work and environmental protection rules.) process data resulting from calculations or analytical measurements, interpret the results and critically question them. classify and evaluate the scientific results obtained in the overall context of the already existing (published) findings. write a scientific paper according to a given scope and formatting in accordance with the methodology used in chemistry. present the results of the scientific activity in a lecture of limited duration, to justify the approach and to defend it in a discussion within an extended professional framework. complete tasks independently and on time. ) not applicable for purely theoretical work ' not applicable for purely theoretical work Content Carrying out experimental or theoretical work in the field of chemistry with e.g. an inorganic, organic, physicochemical, analytical chemical focus.
+Learning outcomes and competencies By successfully completing this module, students will be able to, use the acquired theoretical knowledge of chemistry and its neighbouring disciplines to develop strategies for solving practical problems. comprehensively research and structure scientific literature on a given topic. plan and carry out a scientific work under guidance and document it according to the "rules of good scientific practice". prepare experiments and carry them out responsibly in compliance with work and environmental protection rules.) process data resulting from calculations or analytical measurements, interpret the results and critically question them. classify and evaluate the scientific results obtained in the overall context of the already existing (published) findings. write a scientific paper according to a given scope and formatting in accordance with the methodology used in chemistry. present the results of the scientific activity in a lecture of limited duration, to justify the approach and to defend it in a discussion within an extended professional framework. complete tasks independently and on time. work collegially and responsibly with others in a research laboratory.
+Content Carrying out experimental or theoretical work in the field of chemistry with e.g. an inorganic, organic, physicochemical, analytical chemical focus.
 Literature Current scientific literature from the above-mentioned areas.